nverbeek/nats_client_flutter/assets/app_help.md

 The bar also shows:

-- **Message Count**: Displays the total number of messages currently in the list, as well as how many are displaying (if a filter is applied)
+- **Message Count**: Displays the total number of messages currently in the list, as well as how many are displaying (if a filter is applied).
-- **URL**: The current fully-qualified URL being used
+- **URL**: The current fully-qualified URL being used.
+If the 🔒 icon appears, it means the connection is using TLS.
-- **Status**: Current connection status
+- **Status**: Current connection status.